jamesoff/www-jamesoff-net/_posts/2016-01-07-jekyll-continuous-deployment.markdown

 ---
 layout: post
 title: Jekyll and Continuous Deployment
+summary: How to set up travis CI to build and deploy your Jekyll site
 ---

 Having changed this site from WordPress to [Jekyll](http://jekyllrb.com) I thought it would be good to have some kind of automated deployment, so I could just `git commit` and push, and have the changes go live automatically.